jplatte/blog.turbo.fish/content/2021-03-01-proc-macro-simple-derive.md

   = note: this error originates in a derive macro (in Nightly builds, run with -Z macro-backtrace for more info)
 ```

-That's… Not very helpful.
-And while we might be able to figure things out in
+That's not very helpful.
+And while we might be able to figure things out in this
-this case, imagine your macro code being 500 lines of code, rather than the
+case, imagine your macro code being 500 lines of code or more.
+Clearly, we need
-current 34.
-Clearly, we need a way of seeing the generated code.
-This is where
+a way of seeing the generated code.
+This is where [cargo-expand] comes in.
+You
-[cargo-expand] comes in.
-You invoke it like any cargo command that invoked the
+invoke it like any cargo command that runs the compiler (e.g. `check` or
-compiler (e.g. `check` or `build`), but additionally can specify a module path
+`build`), and you can additionally specify a module path to filter out of the
-to filter out of the output, similar to the last argument of `cargo test`:
+output, similar to the last argument of `cargo test`:

 * `cargo expand foo::bar` – show the generated code for the module `foo::bar`
 * `cargo expand --test news_feed` – show the generated code for the `news_feed`